stratosphereips/NetSecGame/README.md

       prob_success: 0.8
       prob_detection: 1
 ```

+## Task configuration
+The task configuration is a YAML file that is used for the exact definition of the task an agent should be solving. there are two main parts of the configuration

 ### Agent configuration
 Configuration of the agents in the task.
 It consits of the *Attacker* and  *Defender*.